svampkorg/moody.nvim/README.md

 ## ❓Why?

 If you look down, you might miss out on some code getting inserted by your quick caffeine induced coding fingers!
-I'd be a real shame if that happend when you are in the wrong mode 🤦
+I would be a real shame if that happens when you are not in the mode for it. 🤦

-I made this plugin so I could see which mode Neovim is in just by the color of CursorLine.
+I made this plugin so I could see which mode Neovim is in just by the color of CursorLine and CursorLineNr.

 ## 💾 Install